 The Uzaki-chan Wants to Hang Out!
-Season 2 release date is officially confirmed to be in October 2022, the Fall 2022 anime season.
+Season 2 release date is officially confirmed to be on October 1, 2022, the Fall 2022 anime season.

 The second season will have Hana Uzaki and Shinichi Sakurai finally beginning to realize there might be something more than friendship.

 On June 23, 2022, the announcement of the time frame was provided by an Uzaki-chan Season 2 trailer PV.

 New characters include Hana Uzaki’s younger sister Yanagi Uzaki, who will be voiced by Seina Kato.
 Hana’s father Fujio Uzaki will be voiced by Hideo Ishikawa.

 On March 4, 2022, the first English subtitled Uzaki-chan Wants to Hang Out!
 Season 2 trailer teaser previewed the character designs and voice actors as well as the new title.

 The anime is the second production by animation studio ENGI.
 A relatively new company, the studio was established by Kadokawa in 2018.
 Their first project was the wrestling anime Kemono Michi: Rise up.

 In 2021, Studio ENGI also released the Full Dive: The Ultimate Next-Gen Full Dive RPG Is Even Shittier than Real Life! anime and The Detective is Already Dead anime.
 The studio also provided CGI production assistance for the So I’m a Spider, So What? anime.